aron/broadcast.js/README.md

 ### .emit(topic [ , arguments... ]) / .dispatch(topic [ , arguments... ])

-emites a topic.
+Emits a topic.
 Calls all registered callbacks passing in any arguments provided after the topic string.

+It is also possible to trigger only events bound under a specific namespace by appending it to the topic name.

  - `topic`: A topic String to emit.
  - `arguments*`: All subsequent arguments will be passed into callbacks.